apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer_architecture.md

 IBM's [Stocator](https://github.com/SparkTC/stocator) can transform indirect writes of V1/V2 committers into direct writes to the destination directory.

-Hpw does it do this?
+How does it do this?
 It's a special Hadoop `FileSystem` implementation which recognizes writes to `_temporary` paths and translate them to writes to the base directory.
 As well as translating the write operation, it also supports a `getFileStatus()` call on the original path, returning details on the file